-CAUTION: Many repairs may only be done by a certified service technician.
+↑ CAUTION: Many repairs may only be done by a certified service technician.
 You should only perform troubleshooting and simple repairs as authorized in your product documentation, or as directed by the online or telephone service and support team.
 Damage due to servicing that is not authorized by Dell is not covered by your warranty.
 Read and follow the safety instructions that came with the product.

-CAUTION: If you are using the Trusted Program Module (TPM) with an encryption key, you may be prompted to create a recovery key during program or System Setup.
+↑ CAUTION: If you are using the Trusted Program Module (TPM) with an encryption key, you may be prompted to create a recovery key during program or System Setup.
 Be sure to create and safely store this recovery key.
-If you replace this system board, you must supply the recovery key when you restart your system or program before you can access the encrypted data on your hard drives.
+If you replace this system board, you must supply the recovery key when you reboot your system or program before you can access the encrypted data on your hard drives.

 - 1. Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet.

 - 2. If installed, remove the front bezel.

 - 3. Open the system.

 - 4. Remove the following:

 - a) cooling shroud

 - b) cooling-fan assembly

 - c) power supply(s)

 - d) all expansion-card risers

 - e) integrated storage controller card

-- f) internal dual SD module

-- g) internal USB key (if installed)
+- f) internal USB key (if installed)

-- h) PCIe card holder
+- g) PCIe card holder

-- i) cable retention bracket
+- h) cable retention bracket

-- j) if present, support bracket
+- i) support bracket (if present)